Marin Country Day School

 Our mission at MCDS is to create an inclusive community of learning that inspires curiosity, empathy, and action.

 We actively seek diversity in our administration, faculty and student body.
 As a school, we affirm that human diversity includes, but is not limited to: age, family structure, gender, gender identity and expression, race, ethnicity, national origin, religion, sexual orientation, socioeconomic class, physical ability, and learning style.
 As our Statement of Community and Inclusion indicates, “Ours is a Community that would be uncomfortable without diversity and, therefore, has been intentional about creating and nurturing a diverse group of adults and children who share the core values of respect, responsibility and compassion.”

 At MCDS, every employee is integral in creating a learning community in which all seek to improve as practitioners, learners and team members, and we support our outstanding faculty and professional staff through our strong professional development program.

-Teaches music classes to students in kindergarten, first, and second grades
+Teaches weekly SEL classes to students in grades 4-8

 Attends Back to School Nights